-Pound for Pound List - May 2013
+Pound for Pound List - November 2013

-4.)
+3.)
 Sergio Martinez (51-2-2, 28 Kos) – Argentina’s “Maravilla” Martinez may not have fought at his best several weeks ago, but still the middleweight world champion showed why he belongs on this list.
 Despite breaking his hand Martinez managed to defeat United Kingdom’s Martin Murray by decision and give him his first loss as a pro.
 Martinez, 38, seems to be breaking down physically.

 7.)
 Robert Guerrero (31-2-1, 18 Kos) – Attempted to do what 44 others could not do in usurping the throne of Floyd Mayweather.
 The southpaw from Gilroy, Calif. made a gallant effort but could not pin down the elusive fight master.
 Still, Guerrero was a very capable opponent and forced Mayweather to use his legs to escape dangerous exchanges, not his shoulder roll defense.

-11.)
-Nonito Donaire (30-2, 19 Kos) – The Filipino Flash may had a bad night and could redeem himself with a rematch win over Guillermo Rigondeaux.
+10.)
+Nonito Donaire (32-2, 21 Kos) – The Filipino Flash may had a bad night against Guillermo Rigondeaux.
+Then had a subpar night against Vic "The Destroyer: Darchinyan before rallying to win by knockout.
 Donaire still possesses all the physical tools needed to remain on this list of elite fighters.
 Can he do it?
 I wouldn’t bet against him.